Kyrgyzstan: Religion

 The other faiths practiced in Kyrgyzstan include Russian Orthodox and Ukrainian Orthodox versions of Christianity, practiced primarily by Russians and Ukrainians respectively.
 A small minority of ethnic Germans are also Christian, mostly Lutheran and Anabaptist, and there is a Roman Catholic community of approximately 600.
 As part of the historic Kyrgyzstan German minority, there were around 200 Mennonites in Kyrgyzstan in 2022.
 One Mennonite community continues in the settlement of Rot-Front.
 A community of 5,000 to 10,000 Jehovah's Witnesses gathers in both Kyrgyz and Russian-speaking congregations and some Chinese- and Turkish-speaking groups.

-A few Animistic traditions survive, as do influences from Buddhism such as the tying of prayer flags onto sacred trees, though some view this practice as rooted within Sufi Islam.
+A few animistic traditions survive, as do influences from Buddhism such as the tying of prayer flags onto sacred trees, though some view this practice as rooted within Sufi Islam.
 There is also a small number of Bukharian Jews living in Kyrgyzstan, but during the collapse of the Soviet Union most fled to other countries, mainly the United States and Israel.
 In addition, there is a small community of Ashkenazi Jews, who fled to the country from eastern Europe during the Second World War.

-On 6 November 2008, the Kyrgyz parliament unanimously passed a law increasing the minimum number of adherents for recognizing a religion from 10 to 200.
+In 2009 a law went into effect increasing the minimum number of adherents for recognizing a religion from 10 to 200.
 It also outlawed "aggressive action aimed at proselytism", and banned religious activity in schools and all activity by unregistered organizations.
-It was signed by President Kurmanbek Bakiyev on 12 January 2009.

 There have been several reported police raids against peaceful minority religious meetings, as well as reports of officials planting false evidence, but also some court decisions in favour of religious minorities.